Scarlet, The Young Orca Researchers Tried Desperately To Save, Is Presumed Dead

 If Scarlet is found alive, she might be taken into temporary captivity where she can be examined more thoroughly and given life-saving medication.

-As previously reported by Inquisitr, a veterinarian tested a sample of Scarlet’s breath last month.
+As previously reported by the Inquisitr, a veterinarian tested a sample of Scarlet’s breath last month.
 The NOAA then delivered antibiotics via a dart, followed by treating live fish with additional antibiotics before releasing them near the sick orca.
 Scarlet refused to eat the fish, and her condition continued to decline until she disappeared from view altogether.

 J50 earned the nickname of Scarlet after researchers found deep scars on her body.
 Although there’s no way to know for sure, it’s believed that Scarlet was breech and had to be pulled free of her mother’s womb by a team of midwife orcas.
 After this rough delivery, Scarlet exhibited a love for leaping out of the water.
 In fact, she was often spotted arching her body as she breached the surface of the water up to 40 times in a single playful session.